DROP (Deferred Retirement Option Program)

-4. If you become divorced during your County employment or membership in the Pension Trust, please provide copies of the complete Final Judgment including your full settlement.
+4. If you become divorced during your County employment or membership in SLOCPT, please provide copies of the complete Final Judgment including your full settlement.

 5. A copy of your most recent estimate from Social Security showing your estimated benefit at age 62.

-You can do so any time prior to the Board approval of your application to participate in DROP by submitting a written letter of revocation to the Pension Trust Board of Trustees.
-But, if you do not revoke your election, you are thereafter bound by that election.
+You can do so any time prior to conversion from Active status to DROP status and issuance of your first DROP payment.
+If you do not revoke your election, you are thereafter bound by that election.

 The marriage will be deemed to be a marriage occurring after retirement.

 The amount in your DROP account may be community property.
 Your former spouse may claim that the DROP account should be divided along with your other community property.
 We cannot advise you on this.
 You should instead seek the advice of a qualified family law specialist.

 The amount of your retirement benefit, both the amount credited to your DROP account and the amount you eventually receive as a monthly retirement allowance, will not reflect your promotion.
 So, if you think a promotion for you is likely, you may want to consider the financial impact of delaying your entry into DROP until after your promotion.

 The amount of your retirement benefit, both the amount credited to your DROP account and the amount you eventually receive as a monthly retirement allowance, will not be reduced by any reduction in your pay that accompanies the demotion.